What is a land surveyor?

 What do any of us know about land surveyors except they get called to find those little markers in the ground to indicate property lines?
 Somehow they can look into a tripod and using a stick they carry with them, measure the distance from a point, figure the angle of the legal property line.
 His decision is final.
 He is the one to settle disputes and determine the correct landlines.

 When land is purchased, unfortunately, what is bought are legal rights, papers in a file in a courthouse, not the sand and dirt in a certain spot in your mind.
 What may not go with the land are water, gas, oil, and mineral rights.
 The marker may be incorrect or may be correct but might be challenged.
+Meanwhile, if you are planning to open a business that requires natural and physical resources, knowing the resource consent cost should be part of your utmost priority.

 Incorrect Legal Lines